|Table of Contents |

-Had there been two Cabin Supervisors on the flight in the first place which there should have been, I would have had some support and things may well have been very different.
+Had there been two Pursers on the flight in the first place which there should have been, I would have had some support and things may well have been very different.

 In line with company policy crew rest breaks must be split into three shifts.
 Many Flight Managers still do them in two because it’s neither practical or necessary especially on night flights to do them in three.

 I did breaks in two on both sectors.
 Despite Bart, Anna and Ven complaining about every single aspect of my conduct, behaviour, performance and professionalism, not one of them mentioned breaks being split into two instead of three.

 Of course this was mentioned numerous times in my defence documentation but like so much else, fell on deaf ears.